Amaru (mythology)

 In mythology of Andean civilizations of South America, the amaru or katari (aymara) is a mythical serpent or dragon.
-In Inca mythology, amaru is a huge double-headed serpent that dwells underground, at the bottom of lakes and rivers.
-Illustrated with the heads of a bird and a puma, amaruca can be seen emerging from a central element in the center of a stepped mountain or pyramid motif in the Gateway of the Sun at Tiwanaku, Bolivia.
-When illustrated on religious vessels, amaruca is often seen with bird-like feet and wings, so that it resembles a dragon.
-Amaruca is believed capable of transcending boundaries to and from the spiritual realm of the subterranean world.
+In Inca mythology, Amaru is a huge double-headed serpent that dwells underground, at the bottom of lakes and rivers.
+Illustrated with the heads of a bird and a puma, Amaru can be seen emerging from a central element in the center of a stepped mountain or pyramid motif in the Gateway of the Sun at Tiwanaku, Bolivia.
+When illustrated on religious vessels, amaru is often seen with bird-like feet and wings, so that it resembles a dragon.
+Amaru is believed to be capable of transcending boundaries to and from the spiritual realm of the subterranean world.